What you need to know!

 Forza1 North offers 3 levels of club volleyball:

-National Level - this level is meant for experienced elite players and/or those who want to compete at the highest level locally and nationally.
+ONE/National Level - this level is meant for experienced elite players and/or those who want to compete at the highest level locally and nationally.
 Intermediate and advanced level athletes often play "National" as well if they are making a bigger commitment and are looking to become college prospects.
 What separates National from the others levels is that these teams travel to Triple Crown, Junior National qualifiers and championships during the season.

 Practices = 3x per week + strength & conditioning

-Tournaments = approx 10 per season
+Tournaments = approx 8-10 tournament days per season

 *Note: National and Regional players will tryout on the same day.
 Coaches will place your daughter according to her skill level, evaluation, and available teams in the age group at tryouts.